manzoorwanijk/barista/README.md

 -   then

     1. To open Storybook, run `yarn sb`
     2. You can also install barista as a WordPress plugin.
-Goto `/wp-content/plugins` in your WordPress insallation and run the above commands and then run `yarn dev:all`
+Goto `/wp-content/plugins` in your WordPress installation and run the above commands and then run `yarn dev:all`

 ### Contribute to Barista